control-toolbox/CTApp.jl/INSTRUCTIONS.md

 If you intend to add an application, please visit [CalculusOfVariations.jl](https://github.com/control-toolbox/calculus_of_variations) of [Kepler.jl](https://github.com/control-toolbox/kepler).

-> [!NOTE]
-> Currently for the applications, the names of the module and the Github repository are not the same.
-> For instance, [`MedicalResonanceImaging.jl`](https://github.com/control-toolbox/medical_resonance_imaging/blob/main/src/MedicalResonanceImaging.jl) is in the repository [`medical_resonance_imaging`](https://github.com/control-toolbox/medical_resonance_imaging).
-> This will change for consistency.

 To make a new application / package, please follow these steps: